4 Reports That Should Be in Your Pre-Employment Screening 11 May 2018

-The last thing you want is to get slapped with a lawsuit, especially one that could have been easily avoided.
+The last thing you want is to get slapped with a lawsuit, especially one that you can easily avoid.
 Negligent hiring is a legal term that’s used when an injured party files a lawsuit against an employer claiming they should have known about the guilty employee’s background.

 Wasted company money

 Hiring a new employee can cost a lot of money, often tens of thousands of dollars.
 And that’s when you hire the right employee the first time.
 Hiring the wrong employee can seriously inflate your hiring costs.

 When an applicant lies about their experience and gets away with it you could waste thousands of dollars in training, recruitment, and company funds.
 For example, if your new employee isn’t meeting job expectations you’ll have to provide extra training, which can be costly.
 If that doesn’t work, then you’ll have to start the hiring process all over again.